Arrrlinks/PortFolio/README.md

 ## About Me

-I'm Antoine FAURE, and I'm currently a second-year student in the computer science minor program at CESI engineering school.
+I'm Antoine FAURE, and I'm currently a last-year student in the computer science minor program at CESI engineering school.
 I'm passionate about coding and love exploring new technologies, making me a computer science enthusiast.
 I'm always eager to learn more about the field and take on challenging projects.
 I'm excited to see where my journey in computer science will take me and eager to continue growing my skills and knowledge in the field.